weniariska/weniariska/README.md

 ### Hi there, I'm Weni.

 - 👀 I’m interested in artificial intelligence especially in machine learning, deep learning, computer vision, and data science.
+I've experience in developed multiple projects ranging from AI products, interactive websites, dekstop applications, database systems, and more.
 - 💞️ I’m looking to collaborate on and project involing artificial intelligence, machine learning, deep learning, computer vision, and data science.

 ### Connect with me: